 also known as the global-balance condition.

 The most common approach to satisfy the relation \eqref{eq:GB} is to consider the following sufficient stronger condition on $K$: $ \pi(\rmd x')K( x', \rmd x) = \pi(\rmd x) K(x, \rmd x')$, referred to as the detailed-balance (or reversibility) condition.

-This condition enforces the artificial constraint of a local symmetry between any two pairs of states $x,x'\in \rset^d$, which yields the self-adjoint property of $K$ in $\mrl^2(\pi)$.
+This condition enforces the artificial constraint of a local symmetry between any two pairs of states $x,x'\in \rset^d$, which yields the self-adjoint property of $K$ in $\mrl^2(\pi)$, the set of measurable functions $f : \rset^d\to \rset^d$ satisfying $\int_{\rset^d} f^2(\tilde{x}) \rmd \pi(\tilde{x}) < \plusinfty$.
 In most cases, it leads to rejections and a random-walk behavior, which impede the sampling efficiency.
 However this local symmetry allows for an easy construction of general Markov kernels $K$ and thus played a large part in the popularity of detailed-balance methods.
-Most prominent MCMC schemes like the Hastings-Metropolis \cite{metro,hastings} and the Gibbs sampling \cite{gibbs1,gibbs2} algorithms belongs to this class.
+Most prominent MCMC schemes like the Hastings-Metropolis \citep{metro,hastings} and the Gibbs sampling \citep{gibbs1,gibbs2} algorithms belongs to this class.

 Irreversible or non-reversible MCMC samplers have attracted a lot of attention for the last two decades.
-They break the detailed-balance condition while still obeying the global-balance one and leaving $\pi$ invariant and, by doing so, have been shown to have better convergence compared to their reversible counterpart.
-More precisely, it has been shown that non-reversible MCMC can improve the $\mathrm{L}^2$ spectral gap and the asymptotic variance of MCMC estimators based on these methods, see \eg~\cite{lifting,Diaconis2000,Neal2004}.
-Developing general methods for kernel construction is however more challenging than in the reversible case.
-Popular solutions consist in extending the state space by introducing an additional variable and targeting the extended probability distribution
+They break the detailed-balance condition while still obeying the global-balance one and leaving $\pi$ invariant and, by doing so, have often been shown to have better convergence compared to their reversible counterpart.
+It is however still challenging to develop a construction methodology for irreversible kernels, which displays the generality of reversible schemes as the Metropolis-Hastings algorithm, while improving the convergence.
+Indeed, non-reversible MCMC algorithms can be directly built from the composition of reversible MCMC kernels (e.g. Deterministic Scan Gibbs samplers \cite{gelfand1990sampling}), but it is well-known that such a strategy can be relatively inefficient, in particular since it does not prevent diffusive behavior and backtracking in the resulting process.
+To circumvent this issue, popular solutions consist in extending the state space by introducing an additional variable and targeting the extended probability distribution